 Folks in the Garden and Ocean States are asked to contact their state senators and representatives to register their support of the pending legislation.

-New Jersey Legislature This site has listings of committee members and contact information for state Senators and Representatives.
+New Jersey This site has listings of committee members and contact information for state Senators and Representatives.

 Vermont This site has listings of committee members and contact information for state Senators and House Representatives.